I know that you see the brilliance in your child, I believe it is there too. Let’s release it together.

 Language:

 Originally I trained and certified in Canada in the Orton-Gillingham (OG) approach to literacy.
 Over the years of teaching and learning, I realised that my passion is on following the evidence and best practices.
-As I learned and followed the research into the Science of Reading I began to find the limitations of OG.
-I re-accredited as a Structured Literacy Interventionist through the IDA / CERI and I am pursuing a masters degree in Special Education at UBC.
+As I learned and followed the research into the Science of Reading I began move beyond the boundaries of OG.
+I re-accredited as a Structured Literacy Interventionist through the IDA / CERI and then completed a masters degree in Special Education at UBC.
 This has enabled me to immerse myself fully in the research and has built my knowledge base in the science of reading more than I had ever imagined.

 My approach to teaching beginning readers is based on a style of teaching known as Linguistic Phonics or Speech-to-Print.
 This is an efficient way of learning to read that works with the way the brain learns language.
 I spent time delving into the evidence behind this approach during my master’s degree, and I have been really impressed by the results of this approach.
 We support learning by using evidence-based practices from the Science of Learning such as multisensory learning, retrieval practice, interleaving and spaced learning.
 We also like to play games and have a lot of fun.